 The antibiotic is the cure.
 Whether you take it home from an urgent care clinic, pick it up after a telehealth visit, or get it from a primary care appointment, the medication itself is what resolves the infection.
 The visit format changes the cost and wait time, not the treatment effectiveness.

 Peer-reviewed research backs this up.
-Studies published in JAMA Network Open and other clinical journals comparing async telehealth UTI outcomes to in-person care have found equivalent resolution rates in uncomplicated cases when the intake properly screens for complicating factors.
+Studies published in JAMA Network Open and other clinical journals comparing online telehealth UTI outcomes to in-person care have found equivalent resolution rates in uncomplicated cases when the intake properly screens for complicating factors.

-Telehealth UTI treatment is appropriate for adult women 18+ with classic lower-urinary-tract symptoms (burning, urgency, frequency) for less than seven days, who are not pregnant, not immunocompromised, and who have no fever, flank pain, visible blood in urine, or systemic symptoms.
+Telehealth UTI treatment is appropriate for adult women ages 18-64 with classic lower-urinary-tract symptoms (burning, urgency, frequency) for less than seven days, who are not pregnant, not immunocompromised, and who have no fever, flank pain, visible blood in urine, or systemic symptoms.
 You should also not have had three or more UTIs in the past year — recurrent UTI needs a culture-based workup.

 More specifically, the patient profile telehealth handles well: